kevinjportis/home-music/README.md

 # home-music
-Project supporting music at home
+Project supporting musicplayback capabilities
+The current project includes using raspberry pi to stream music from various music servies like spotify and mopidy